MichaelKora/kafka-monitoring/docs/WORKFLOW.md

 be aware, that you need to update the version tag each time you update one of the applications.
 Otherwise, Kubernetes will not pull the new version from the registry.

-To do so, update the `appversion` in the [producer app chart](../deployment/charts/producerapp/Chart.yaml) or [consumer app chart](../deployment/charts/consumerapp/Chart.yaml).
+To do so, update the `appVersion` in the [producer app chart](../deployment/charts/producerapp/Chart.yaml) or [consumer app chart](../deployment/charts/consumerapp/Chart.yaml).
 Then, copy the version tag (without the quotation marks), expose the version as variable in your terminal and tag the new image with the updated version while building and pushing like in the examples below.